Motekye/Hazel/README.md

 }
 ```

+This function receives the _index number_, which is how
+many times this shortcut has appeared.
+The second argument
-This function receives the arguments separated by `,`
+is an array of the arguments separated by `,` as individual
-as individual strings.
-Hazel tracks bracket depth and
+strings.
+Hazel tracks bracket depth and is wise to _strings_
-is wise to _strings_ and _regular expressions_ and can
+and _regular expressions_ and can accurately find the
-accurately find the correct `,`s to split by.
+correct `,`s to split the parameters by.

 ## Block wrapper procedure hooks